IsmaelMartinez/model-selector/docs/adrs/adr-0005-automated-model-dataset-updates.md

 ## Context

-The Model Selector requires fresh model data to remain valuable.
+The AI Model Advisor requires fresh model data to remain valuable.
 Without automation, the dataset would become stale within 3-6 months as new models are released and old models become deprecated.

 ### Requirements